mpmcpherson/staggeredContact/README.md

 - [X] Make the events pane reload after adding an event.
 - [ ] fix the UI to not suck
 - [ ] new page for 'journaling'?
 Like tumblr, if you use tumblr for a person journal?
+- [X] unbreak the userauth so that someone purporting to be a user can't just...get everything
+- [ ] work out the logic for 'last contacted'
+- [ ] UI to load only elements since you last contacted a selected person (who is selected in the Contacts pane)

 ## this really only works for one user